Ljinod/Misc/Sharing/20170131-AUT-1-Exploration-integration-partage-stack.md

 #### Recipients

-An array of the recipients and, for each of them, the status of the sharing.
-The possible values for the sharing are:
+An array of the recipients and, for each of them, the status of the sharing as well as their token of authentification if they have accepted said sharing.
+The possible values for the status are:
 * `pending`: the recipient didn't reply yet.
 * `accepted`: the recipient accepted.
 * `refused`: the recipient refused.

 #### Type

-`type` is the type of sharing.
-It should be one of the followings: `MASTER-MASTER`, `MASTER-SLAVE`, `ONE-SHOT`.
+The type of sharing.
+It should be one of the followings: `master-master`, `master-slave`, `one-shot`.
 They represent the access rights the recipient and sender have:
-* `MASTER-MASTER`: both recipient and sender can modify the documents and have their modifications pushed to the other.
+* `master-master`: both recipient and sender can modify the documents and have their modifications pushed to the other.
-* `MASTER-SLAVE`: only the sender can push modifications to the recipient.
+* `master-slave`: only the sender can push modifications to the recipient.
 The recipient can modify localy the documents.
-* `ONE-SHOT`: the documents are duplicated and no modifications are pushed.
+* `one-shot`: the documents are duplicated and no modifications are pushed.

 #### Description